SEE ATTORNEY GENERAL HOLDER'S SMART ON CRIME INITIATIVE - CLICK HERE

 William Mallory Kent - Federal Criminal Appeal Lawyer - Florida and California Criminal Appeal Lawyer - Habeas Attorney - Federal Criminal Trial Lawyer

 Hear Mr. Kent's oral argument at the United States Supreme Court in Terry Lynn Stinson v.
-United States
+United States which Mr. Kent won 9 to 0.

 1932 Perry Place